supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M09_L17_Sharing_Team_Knowledge_using_Azure_Project_Wikis.md

 ## Objectives

-After you complete this lab, you will be able to:
+In this lab you will perform:

-- Create a wiki in an Azure Project
+- Creating a wiki in an Azure Project
-- Add and edit markdown
+- Adding and editing markdown
-- Create a Mermaid diagram
+- Creating a Mermaid diagram

 ## Architecture Diagram